|Destination:||Asia, Europe, Africa, North America|

 All of this is interesting, but it needs culling.

-It almost seems as though NH planned to write only one book ever and therefore figured she had to put everything in this one.
+It almost seems as though Hudson planned to write only one book ever and therefore figured she had to put everything in this one book.
 As a result, more was lost than was gained.
-For instance, I would have liked to read more about the mental health issues (they were the strongest parts in my opinion), but NH never allowed herself to give them the room they deserved.
+For instance, I would have liked to read more about the mental health issues (they were the strongest parts in my opinion), but after the strong opening chapter, Hudson never allowed them the room they might have deserved.

 Maybe the mental health theme could have helped provide more cohesion?